worldInColors/weather-app/README.md

 - Added hover and selected states to the dropdowns
   -# Future me, so, trying to make `Dropdown` re-usable was probably pretty stupid since the added complexity isnt worth it, I might try to make another dropdown and make it re-usable for the days and search one, but making the Units one re-usable isn't worth it in my opinion.
   This was somewhat a challenging part:
+- Added Dropdown for weekdays and for the Searchbar

 ```jsx
 const handleUnitSwitch = () => {